Cores-ts/ebsi-did/README.md

 This library conforms to [ERC-1056](https://github.com/ethereum/EIPs/issues/1056) and is intended to use Ethereum addresses as fully self-managed [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/#decentralized-identifiers-dids) (DIDs), it allows you to easily create and manage keys for these identities.
 It also lets you sign standards compliant [JSON Web Tokens (JWT)](https://jwt.io) that can be consumed using the [DID-JWT](https://github.com/uport-project/did-jwt) library.

-This library can be used to create a new ethr-did identity.
-It allows ethr-did identities to be represented as an object that can perform actions such as updating its did-document, signing messages, and verifying messages from other dids.
+This library can be used to create a new ebsi-did identity.
+It allows ebsi-did identities to be represented as an object that can perform actions such as updating its did-document, signing messages, and verifying messages from other dids.

-Use this if you are looking for the easiest way to start using ethr-did identities, and want high-level abstractions to access its entire range of capabilities.
-It encapsulates all the functionality of [ethr-did-resolver](https://github.com/decentralized-identity/ethr-did-resolver) and [ethr-did-registry](https://github.com/uport-project/ethr-did-registry).
+Use this if you are looking for the easiest way to start using ebsi-did identities, and want high-level abstractions to access its entire range of capabilities.
+It encapsulates all the functionality of [ebsi-did-resolver](https://github.com/decentralized-identity/ebsi-did-resolver) and [ethr-did-registry](https://github.com/uport-project/ethr-did-registry).

 A DID is an Identifier that allows you to lookup a DID document that can be used to authenticate you and messages created by you.

-Ethr-DID provides a scalable identity method for Ethereum addresses that gives any Ethereum address the ability to collect on-chain and off-chain data.
-Because Ethr-DID allows any Ethereum key pair to become an identity, it is more scalable and privacy-preserving than smart contract based identity methods, like our previous [Proxy Contract](https://github.com/uport-project/uport-identity/blob/develop/docs/reference/proxy.md).
+Ebsi-DID provides a scalable identity method for Ethereum addresses that gives any Ethereum address the ability to collect on-chain and off-chain data.
+Because Ebsi-DID allows any Ethereum key pair to become an identity, it is more scalable and privacy-preserving than smart contract based identity methods, like our previous [Proxy Contract](https://github.com/uport-project/uport-identity/blob/develop/docs/reference/proxy.md).

 This particular DID method relies on the [Ethr-Did-Registry](https://github.com/uport-project/ethr-did-registry).
 The Ethr-DID-Registry is a smart contract that facilitates public key resolution for off-chain (and on-chain) authentication.
 It also facilitates key rotation, delegate assignment and revocation to allow 3rd party signers on a key's behalf, as well as setting and revoking off-chain attribute data.
-These interactions and events are used in aggregate to form a DID's DID document using the [Ethr-Did-Resolver](https://github.com/uport-project/ethr-did-resolver).
+These interactions and events are used in aggregate to form a DID's DID document using the [Ebsi-Did-Resolver](https://github.com/validatedid/ebsi-did-resolver).

 An example of a DID document resolved using the Ethr-Did-Resolver:

 ```
 {
   '@context': 'https://w3id.org/did/v1',
-  id: 'did:ethr:0xb9c5714089478a327f09197987f16f9e5d936e8a',
+  id: 'did:ebsi:0xb9c5714089478a327f09197987f16f9e5d936e8a',
   publicKey: [{
-       id: 'did:ethr:0xb9c5714089478a327f09197987f16f9e5d936e8a#owner',
+       id: 'did:ebsi:0xb9c5714089478a327f09197987f16f9e5d936e8a#key-1',
        type: 'Secp256k1VerificationKey2018',
-       owner: 'did:ethr:0xb9c5714089478a327f09197987f16f9e5d936e8a',
+       controller: 'did:ebsi:0xb9c5714089478a327f09197987f16f9e5d936e8a',
        ethereumAddress: '0xb9c5714089478a327f09197987f16f9e5d936e8a'}],
-  authentication: [{
+  authentication: [
-       type: 'Secp256k1SignatureAuthentication2018',
+       'did:ebsi:0xb9c5714089478a327f09197987f16f9e5d936e8a#key-1'
-       publicKey: 'did:ethr:0xb9c5714089478a327f09197987f16f9e5d936e8a#owner'}]
+       ]
 }
 ```